- Automation Direct – Do-More – H2-DM1E PLC (Ethernet Modbus TCP)

-The following steps will be explained in details and sample programming.
+The following steps will be explained in detail and sample programming.

 The programmable logic controller PLC will log the data in the PLC memory using indirect addressing for the data log.
-Information will be collected based upon shifts.
+Information will be collected based on shifts.

 We will use the following shift schedule.
-Midnight, Afternoon and Days for the weekday and have two-weekend shifts.
-Each shift will show the amount of product made, utilization of the machine and rate of product made.
+Midnight, Afternoon, and Days for the weekday and have two-weekend shifts.
+Each shift will show the amount of product made, utilization of the machine, and rate of product produced.

-Also, we will log a minute by minute account of the machine.
+Also, we will log a minute-by-minute account of the machine.
 This will log the amount of product made and the rate at which it is made.
-We can then graph the machine performance to determine if it is running correctly.
+We can then graph the machine’s performance to determine if it is running correctly.

 Visual Basic 6 will be used to log the data into a database.
-The information will be collected using Modbus TCP communication to the Do-More PLC and/or Simulator of the Do-more Designer.
+The information will be collected using Modbus TCP communication to the Do-More PLC and the Simulator of the Do-more Designer.
 This will use an Ethernet communication cable to the PLC.
 The program will read the indirect address pointers in the PLC.
-It will then read the information collected and store the information into an Access Database.
-The indirect address pointers will then be reset by the program.
+The program will then reset the indirect address pointers.
+It will then read the information collected and store it in an Access Database.

 We will set up a web server (IIS).
 This will allow the access database containing the information from the PLC to be available to all of the computers on the local network.
 (Intranet)

 We will use Active Server Pages (ASP) and HTML to create programs to access this database information.
-Web browsers will call our ASP and HTML program so the information can be displayed on the device.
+Web browsers will call our ASP and HTML programs to display the information on the device.
 This will be universal when we look at it with computers, tablets, and phones.

 Using Raphael and SVG programming, we will graph using line graphs.
 We will also see how we can use dials to create dashboards on our web server.

-This may sound like a lot of work to do, but it is not.
+This may sound like a lot of work, but it is not.
 What we are doing is breaking down the fundamentals to display information.
-Using a robust logging system from the PLC ensures the reliability and your confidence in the data collected.
+Using a robust logging system from the PLC ensures reliability and confidence in the data collected.
 Once the basic principles are applied, your system can expand rapidly.